bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 Something struck me about how Durandal described itself, and reminded of Pyramid – a Python web framework with similar heritage [#]_ to Durandal.

-I started hacking on Python web stuff with CherryPy (I liked the name), did a year’s grind in Django and finally wound up with Pyramid.
+I started hacking on Python web stuff with CherryPy (I liked the name, it also turned out to be pretty awesome), did a year’s grind in Django and finally wound up with Pyramid.
 I didn’t miss Django at all.
-Not even Django admin, nor Django form validation, nor Django anything else really.
-It’s not that I never had a use for these things
+Not even Django admin, nor Django forms, nor Django anything else really.
+It’s not that I never had a use for these things, but more the layering with plugins we needed to make those “batteries-included” modules work the way we wanted them to got pretty oh-tee-tee.
+It got so it felt that the only thing we were using Django for was upholding the models/views/urls structure of the project.
+That could have happened in code review – even in a big organisation with many developers.

+I learnt a lot about how to write good Python from Django, their source is high quality, but I didn’t want to use what I had learnt to write Django apps.
+Pyramid was a revelation in this respect, it is very light on concepts and a lot smaller than Django.
+It gave me HTTP/WSGI stuff, a request-response cycle and moreover testability.
+Anything else I need I have a library for or would rather write myself.

+Durandal looks like the same thing as Pyramid, but in JavaScript.
+The famework code doesn’t do more than it needs to.
+For modules, RequireJS.
+For templating and data-binding, KnockoutJS.
+The framework pretty much does

 Source for my toy app in Durandal is here__.